riandyrn/mirsal/docs/api_design/http_api.md

 When this function is being called on `p2p` topic, it would not remove user subscription to the topic, only hide it.
 The reason behind this behavior is because we want to make it possible for peer to still contact the user after user deleting the topic because essentially what user did is relatively delete the topic only for himself.
 So it would be very weird from peer perspective if all of sudden peer cannot send the message to user just because user delete the topic (e.g to clear up his storage).
 This behavior is actually the same behavior like Whatsapp.

 When this function is being called on `group` topic, user subscription would be literally deleted from database.
 So user would no longer be able to receive any notification from the topic nor send message to the topic.
+This behavior is equivalent with leaving the topic.

 **Header:**